airchains-network/svm-station/docs/src/cli/transfer-tokens.md

 $ solana balance DYw8jCTfwHNRJhhmFcbXvVDTqWMEVFBX6ZKUmG5CNSKK --url https://api.devnet.solana.com # Check the address's balance
 1 SOL

-$ stationsvm-keygen new --no-outfile  # Creating a second wallet, a paper wallet Generating a new keypair
+$ station-svm-keygen new --no-outfile  # Creating a second wallet, a paper wallet Generating a new keypair
 For added security, enter a passphrase (empty for no passphrase):
 ====================================================================